asqwerty666/acevbm/README.md

 First, you need to define the BASH variable **$PIPEDIR**, pointing to wherever your pipeline is.
 Then the shell and perl scripts should be copied into **$PIPEDIR/bin/** and the standard gray template file (*avg_gray_inMNI.nii.gz*) into **$PIPEDIR/lib/**.
 Also the *SLURM.pm* file need to be copied into a place where it can be found by your Perl environment.

 and *That's all Folks!*

+### How to run

+Basically you need a comma separated paired list of subject's IDs and Freesurfer's IDs.
+Something like,

+0001,bert
+0002,murphy
+0003,lena

+where *bert*, *murphy* and *lena* are the subjets located at Freesurfer *$SUBJECTDIR* and *0001*, *0002*, *0003* are whatever IDs you want to give it here.

+Now, just run,

+$ mktpl.pl -i mylist.csv -o outputdir